Bladder problems & Urinary Incontinence

 Our approach to treatment

 We believe in a multi-disciplinary approach to managing women with incontinence and pelvic floor problems.
-This means working with nurses and physiotherapists as well as doctors from other disciplines to provide women with a comprehensive care package.
+This means working with nurses and physiotherapists as well as doctors from other disciplines to provide women with a comprehensive care package for their bladder treatment.

 We also believe women should be given choices for managing their condition and offer conservative treatment, physiotherapy, medication and surgery as treatment options.